top of page

 Once the strongest new shoots are about two or three inches long you can begin taking off the other weaker shoots.

-Once it is obvious which shoot is going to be "the chosen one" you can trim off the other shoots.
-Occasionally side shoots will appear which will need to be removed.
+Once it is obvious which shoot is going to be "the chosen one" you can trim off the other weaker shoots.
+Occasionally side shoots will appear low down on the plant which will need to be removed.
 It is best to cut these off with scissor as breaking them off may result in a broken main shoot as well.
 It may also pull a strip of bark from the main shoot as you remove it.

 Leave all of the leaves on the newly chosen shoot as they are now the only food factories the plant has.